NeagDolph/Personal-Blog-Site/content/post/creating-ecommerce-scraper-part-1/index.md

 Since there's so much variability in how HTML is structured for different websites, we need an approach that's adaptable and can understand the nuance of each website's layout.
 LLMs like ChatGPT are a great tool to throw at this kind of problem since they can understand the structure of each page well enough without having to write custom scraping tools for each e-commerce store.

-There are **two main aspects** to product extraction.
+There are **two main aspects** to product extraction from an e-commerce website:

-1. **Finding Category Links:** We need to find the URL's for all PLPs (product listing pages) where products are listed.
+1. **Finding Category Links:** We need to find the URLs for each PLPs (product listing page) on the site.

-2. **Extracting Products:** we need to extract the title, price, description, image URL, etc for each product and from each PLP.
+2. **Extracting Products:** We need to extract the title, price, description, PDP (product detail page) URL, etc, for each product from the PLP pages.

 ## Finding Category Links